Protofeminism: Restrictions on women

 At the beginning of the renaissance, women's sole role and social value was held to be reproduction.

 This gender role defined a woman's main identity and purpose in life.
 Socrates, a well-known exemplar of the love of wisdom to Renaissance humanists, said that he tolerated his first wife Xanthippe because she bore him sons, in the same way as one tolerated the noise of geese because they produce eggs and chicks.
 This analogy perpetuated the claim that a woman's sole role was reproduction.

 Marriage in the Renaissance defined a woman: she was whom she married.
 Till marriage she remained her father's property.
 Each had few rights beyond privileges granted by a husband or father.
 She was expected to be chaste, obedient, pleasant, gentle, submissive, and unless sweet-spoken, silent.
 In William Shakespeare's 1593 play The Taming of the Shrew, Katherina is seen as unmarriageable for her headstrong, outspoken nature, unlike her mild sister Bianca.
 She is seen as a wayward shrew who needs taming into submission.
-Once tamed, she readily goes when Petruchio summons her, almost like a dog.
+Once tamed, she readily goes when Petruchio summons her.
 Her submission is applauded; she is accepted as a proper woman, now "conformable to other household Kates."

 Unsurprisingly, therefore, most women were barely educated.
 In a letter to Lady Baptista Maletesta of Montefeltro in 1424, the humanist Leonardo Bruni wrote, "While you live in these times when learning has so far decayed that it is regarded as positively miraculous to meet a learned man, let alone a woman."
 Bruni himself thought women had no need of education because they were not engaged in social forums for which such discourse was needed.
 In the same letter he wrote,For why should the subtleties of... a thousand... rhetorical conundra consume the powers of a woman, who never sees the forum?
 The contests of the forum, like those of warfare and battle, are the sphere of men.
 Hers is not the task of learning to speak for and against witnesses, for and against torture, for and against reputation....
 She will, in a word, leave the rough-and-tumble of the forum entirely to men."

 "Witch literature"

 Starting with the Malleus Maleficarum, Renaissance Europe saw the publication of numerous treatises on witches: their essence, their features, and ways to spot, prosecute and punish them.
-This helped to reinforce and perpetuate the view of women as morally corrupt sinners, and to retain the restrictions placed on them.
+This helped to reinforce and perpetuate the view of women as dangerous, morally corrupt sinners who sought to corrupt men, and to retain the restrictions placed on them.